bakdata/kpops/docs/docs/user/core-concepts/components/consumer-app.md

 #### deploy

-Identical to [KubernetesApp's `deploy`](kubernetes-app.md#deploy).
+Identical to [StreamsBootstrap's `deploy`](streams-bootstrap.md#deploy).
 The consumer app has no `to` section, so no topics are created and no schemas are submitted.

 #### destroy